AnchyDev/BreakingNewsOverride/README.md

 <img align="left" width="220" height="250" style="margin: 0px 40px 0px 0px;" src="https://cdn.discordapp.com/attachments/814444289181351968/1077719446594002984/bkn.png">

 # Breaking News Override
 This module utilizes the Warden Payload Manager to enable the Breaking News frame on the left side of the character selection screen.
-You can feed it a html file defined the the config to use it.
+You can feed it a html file defined in the config to use it.

 <br><br><br>